Eczema

 medical dermatology

 Eczema refers to a group of conditions that cause the skin to become red and itchy.
 In some cases, the skin may appear cracked, and blisters and scales may form.
-There are several forms of eczema, the most common being atopic dermatitis, which is common in children and is often accompanied by asthma or hay fever.
+Eczema exists in various forms, with atopic dermatitis being the most common, especially among children.
+It is often accompanied by asthma or hay fever.
 Other types include contact dermatitis (allergic reactions) and dyshidrosis (blisters on hands and feet).

 Treatment for Eczema